torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 Smack Basics
 ------------

-Smack is an extension to a Linux system.
+Smack is an extension to a GNU/Linux system.
 It enforces additional restrictions on what subjects can access which objects, based on the labels attached to each of the subject and the object.